4dsolutions/python_camp/README.md

 # Welcome to Python Camp

+MARCH-APRIL 2020

-A place to share code, a lot of it for the Codesters platform.
+A place to share code, some of it for exotic platforms such as:

+Codesters
+Pygame
+Repl.it (including Pygame on Repl.it)

+Purpose:

-Some of this was for Coding with Kids camps.
-Codesters has its own way of sharing code too.
+Coding with Kids camps.